Wing Chun Kung Fu Class Hampshire

 Enjoy the training and do not be where fights happen !

-Paul is also available for Private Lessons (minimum two people).
+Paul is also available for Private Martial Arts Lessons

 Foreword to Paul’s book – ‘Wing Chun Martial Art’ by Dr Mark Green PhD